 DV includes timestamping in the digital stream, and

-splits clips on the tape into their own files, so I did not have to do any splitting
+split clips on the tape into their own files, so I did not have to do any splitting or

-or merging of the video after transcoding.
-Since each tape often only recorded
+merging of the video after transcoding.
+Since each tape often only recorded one event, I

 From late May to now, I worked on the Hi8 tapes.
 I was more worried about these tapes, as they were older.
 Both the tape deck mentioned earlier as well as an old camcorder couldn’t play the tapes, so I ended up getting another secondhand camcorder.
 This ended up costing about $100.
 Fortunately, things were smooth-sailing after that.
 All the tapes played perfectly, save for one recorded at a beach with damaged audio.